PVI-DSO: Leveraging Planar Regularities for Direct Sparse Visual-Inertial Odometry: VIO WITH COPLANAR REGULARITIES

 \subsection{Inertial Error}

-To construct the inertial error with angular velocity and linear acceleration, we use the pre-integration method proposed in \cite{forster2015imu} to handle the high frequencies of IMU measurements.
-This gives a pseudo-measured value of IMU between consecutive keyframes.
-Similar to \cite{forster2015imu}, the pre-integration IMU factors we build include relative rotation and translation, velocity, and gyroscope and accelerometer biases.
-The biases are fixed in each single pre-integration block.
+To construct the inertial error with angular velocity and linear acceleration measurements, the pre-integration method proposed in \cite{forster2015imu} is used to handle the high frequency of IMU measurements.
+This gives a pseudo-measured value between consecutive keyframes.
+Given the previous IMU state $\mathbf{s}_i^I:=\{\mathbf{t}_{wi}, \mathbf{R}_{wi}, \mathbf{v}_{wi}, \mathbf{b}_{ai}, \mathbf{b}_{gi}\}$, which contains translation, rotation, velocity in the IMU frame, and gyroscope and accelerometer biases, the preintegration measurements provide us with the prediction state $\widehat{\mathbf{s}}_j^I$ for the following state $\mathbf{s}^I_j$ as well as a covariance matrix $\widehat{\mathbf{\Sigma}}_j$.
+The resulting inertial error function penalizes deviations from the current estimated state to the predicted state.